 A corn unit study is great anytime in the autumn, although I especially like it during October or November.
-It works very well with a focus on the harvest, First Thanksgiving, and gratitude.
+It works very well with a focus on the harvest and gratitude.

 Here are some helpful Montessori-inspired resources from around the blogosphere.

 I have a post on How to Use Flint Corn (Ornamental Corn) for Montessori Practical Life and Language Work using printables from Every Star Is Different.

 I have a post with Free Montessori Botany Materials for a Gardening Unit, many of which work for a corn unit.

 Montessori-Inspired Corn Activities

 I have an Activity of the Week – Scrubbing and Tweezing Indian Corn, featuring two activities by Andrea Coventry.

 Little Wonders’ Days had a corn theme with stringing Indian-corn-colored beads.
 (The blog is no longer available.)